I love Roasted Root Vegetables, and this recipe doesn’t disappoint – easy to prepare, great flavor and beautiful on the plate.

 - Category: Side dishes, Healthy, Gluten free

-- 2 pounds root vegetables – red-skinned new potatoes, Yukon gold potatoes, sweet potatoes, parsnips, turnips, celery root and/or butternut squash
+- 2 pounds root vegetables – red-skinned new potatoes, Yukon gold potatoes, sweet potatoes, parsnips, turnips, celery root (see Note)

 - 2 to 3 tablespoons extra virgin olive oil, plus more for greasing pans